pove/GoReady/README.md

 reverse proxy: it forwards whatever `Authorization` header and body the app sends, straight through to `https://intervals.icu/api/v1/...`, and forwards the response back.
 It never stores or reads your API key itself.

+There is no backend and no account system — it's a static single-page app.
+Your intervals.icu API key is kept in the browser's `sessionStorage` only (cleared when the tab closes) and is never sent anywhere except intervals.icu itself, via the small PHP proxy described below.

 ## Readiness algorithm